abrandao/abrandao/README.md

 # My name is Anderson Brandão.
 A Full Stack Developer from São Paulo, Brazil.

-I mostly do web development in PHP/Ruby and Javascript but still curious about a lot of other languages and technologies in general.
+I mostly do web development in C#/PHP/Ruby and Javascript but still curious about a lot of other languages and technologies in general.
 My past experiences include PHP, HTML5, CSS3, Linux, Docker and platforms like Wordpress.
-Now I am working at [app.estimulo.com](https://app.estimulo2020.org/) using my favorite tools like Ruby, Heroku, Semaphore, git, javascript and more...
+I used to work at [app.estimulo.com](https://app.estimulo2020.org/) using my favorite tools like Ruby, Heroku, Semaphore, git, javascript and more...

 I'm avaiable for hire to face-to-face or remote work.